IS-2021/sum/README.md

 To setup the project:

 1. Clone the repository,
-2. Run `pnpm install` to install tooling,
+2. Run `pnpm install` to install tooling.
-3. In ./dockerfiles directory run `docker-compose up`.